-7. For example: a new version of the 'People Carrier'
+6.1.
+For an example of this 'Lifestyle' concept development: a variation of the 'People Carrier'

-People take turns to do the school run or in baby-sitting duties.
-Is there a market for services in this area?
+People take turns to do the school run.
+Is there a market for a new product variation for a service in this area?
 How would the design of a car be changed if it were modified for the school run?
-It would perhaps need multiple keys for multiple person use and those who used it would need to be logged.
+It would perhaps need multiple keys for multiple person use and those who used it would need to be logged (via the door lock?)
 Could the rear seats and seat belts be designed to take, say, four children instead of three adults or there be child seats if used for a nursery group?
 Perhaps it could be fitted with a smaller engine but a better clutch for the short, low powered multiple stop journeys.
 The car would need phone links to allow users to contact all the other people in the group.
-It might even need some kind of satellite link to indicate to other parents where about in its trip it is, or if certain roads on that journey were jammed as this would then indicate a the need for a different route and timetable for pick-ups.
+It might even need some kind of satellite navigation link to indicate to other parents where about in its trip it is, or if certain roads on that journey were jammed as this would then indicate a the need for a different route and timetable for pick-ups.
 Some form of 'estimated time of arrival' would also be useful.
 Of course, all this would also work if fitted to a school bus in rural areas where these are more prevalent.